joacopaz/voxy/README.md

-### Vox
+### Voxy

-The only app you'll ever need for your business
+🎉 The only app you'll ever need for your business requirements 🎉